 While there are many advantages to biometrics, the testing associated with this technology can be extensive.

-What Does Biometrics Testing Involve?
+What Does Biometric Testing Involve?

 - Repeatability: Scans typically don’t take place in the same location under the same conditions at the same time of day.
 To ensure that a biometrics application is successful, it needs to be repeatable.
 The scan must work the same no matter what the variations are.

-- Ease of use: A scan must also not be overly complicated.
+- Ease of use: A scan should not be overly complicated.
 If it requires too many steps, then it won’t be practical to use on a day-to-day basis.
 It must not also take too long to capture the data.
 Similar to website response time, end-users won’t use an application that takes too long to load.